Louise Woodward case

 Eappen died from a fractured skull and subdural hematoma, and had a previously unnoticed fractured wrist.
 Although Woodward was initially found guilty of second-degree murder, Judge Hiller B. Zobel reduced her conviction to involuntary manslaughter during a post-conviction relief hearing, leading to her release after serving 279 days.

-After her return to the United Kingdom, she began a career in law, and later ballroom and Latin dance teacher.
+After her return to the United Kingdom, she began a career in law, and later as a ballroom and Latin dance teacher.
 In 2022, a Channel 4 documentary revisited the case, with a civil rights lawyer questioning the validity of the 'shaken baby syndrome' accusation.